Find out about how we'll be delivering our courses in 2020.

 You will complete a 20-credit taught module in research skills at the University, before undertaking a 40-credit research project in your place of work.
-This project can be fully supervised by an academic from Reading, or co-supervised by a senior colleague from your workplace, although there may be opportunities for full supervision by the University.
+This project is usually co-supervised by a senior colleague from your workplace, although there may be opportunities for full supervision by the University.

 Students will be required to maintain a mini professional practice portfolio throughout their studies.
 Where relevant, this can be mapped to a Professional Competency Framework and used for submission for Professional Recognition Credentialing, for example, the Royal Pharmaceutical Society.

-Applicants can apply for the MSc via different routes (PDF, 213KB).
-A limited number of academic credits at level 6 may be accepted in the RPL process, but the majority of subsequent credits must be demonstrated at level 7.
-For students who will be counting level 6 academic credits towards their qualification, evidence of being able to study at level 7 must be provided.
+Applicants can apply for the MSc via different routes of entry (PDF, 213KB).
 For students who wish to study at level 6, routes to a Graduate Certificate/Diploma may be available and the admissions tutors should be contacted for available options.

 Experienced healthcare practitioners who are not able to apply for RPL may be able to apply for Recognition of Prior Experiential Learning (RPEL) to recognise prior learning experiences.

-If you wish to apply for RPL or RPEL, please contact the admission tutor on firstname.lastname@example.org for further information.
+If you wish to apply for RPL or RPEL, please contact the MSc in Advancing Healthcare Practice admissions tutor on email@example.com for further information.